fawaz-alesayi/svelte-use-persist/README.md

 # svelte-use-persist

-A Svelte action that can persist any form or input value to local storage (or your own store)
+A Svelte action that saves forms client sid

 ## Installation